enonic/enonic/xp/runtime/workflow.md

 # Requirements

-* Capability to store the workflow state
+* Add capability to store the workflow state
 * Backward compatibility: If "workflowInfo" is missing from storage, return as READY
 * On Content creation, set to IN_PROGRESS